What do I need to bring to the store to find my books?

 How do I cancel my order?

 If your order has not been processed, call us or Live Chat with us to cancel your order.
-If it is has already been processed, you'll need to pick up your order and return it at the Returns counter for a full refund.
+If it is has already been processed, you'll need to pick up your order and return it at the Returns counter for a full refund, your must pickup your textbook order within 5 days, see below.

 How long do I have to pick up my order?

-We'll hold your textbook order until classes begin.
+We'll hold your textbook order until the end of the first week when classes begin.
 After classes begin, you have 5 calendar days to pick up your order.
-After the 5th calendar day, we will refund and restock your order, less a $20 restocking fee.
+After the 5th calendar day, we will restock your order.

 Why was my textbook cancelled from my order?